nielsbasjes/conventional-commits-maven-release/README.md

 # How the next version is calculated

 The calculation works as follows:

+## Current version:
 * It tries to find the previously released version by searching for the previous release tag.

   Here the configured `versionTag` regex is used to locate and extract (the regex MUST have exactly 1 capture group) the correct value.

-  If no matching tags are found the project version from the pom.xml is used as the fallback reference point.
+* If no matching tags are found the project version from the pom.xml is used as the fallback reference point.

+## Next release version:

+Notation used:
+- `?` : the new version element is the same as the existing version element.
+- `+1`: the new version element is the existing version element + 1.
+- `0` : the new version element is `0`.

+The steps:
-* By default, it assumes that only a patch release (i.e. `?.?.+1` ) is needed.
+1. By default, it assumes that only a patch release (i.e. `?.?.+1` ) is needed.

-* If any of the commit messages since the previous release tag match any of the of `minorRules` regexes then it assumes the next release is a minor release (i.e. `?.+1.0` ).
+1. If any of the commit messages since the previous release tag match any of the of `minorRules` regexes then it assumes the next release is a minor release (i.e. `?.+1.0` ).

-* If any of the commit messages since the previous release tag match any of the of `majorRules` regexes then it assumes the next release is a major release (i.e. `+1.0.0` ).
+1. If any of the commit messages since the previous release tag match any of the of `majorRules` regexes then it assumes the next release is a major release (i.e. `+1.0.0` ).

+## Next development version:
-The next development version is always calculated as the release version and then `?.?.+1-SNAPSHOT`.
+The next development version is always calculated as the next release version and then `?.?.+1-SNAPSHOT`.

+## Examining what is happening:

 When doing `mvn release:prepare -X` the details about the found tags, commit messages and the used patterns are output to the console.